 Pha That Luang, Laos

 Pha That Luwang is a gold-covered Buddhist temple in the center of Vientiane, Laos.
-It was believed to have been established around the 3rd century.
+As a popular belief, it was establish around the 3rd century.
 However, the stupa as of now is the recent work.
-Pha That Luang is considered the national monument of Laos.
+Pha That Luang consider as the national monument of Laos.

 Buddhist Monasteries are some of the best places to be in Asia.
 The merge of religion, culture, and nature tops the charts before any other destinations.
 Visit the spiritual ends of Asia by being in these magical monasteries.